mcanueste/dockerized-gitlab-runner/README.md

 the container registery on gitlab.
 This way, you can deploy or relocate your runners easily by pulling the image and running it.

+On top of this, with the provided `.gitlab-ci.yml` file, we define a pipeline for building and uploading the `gitlab-runner` image into a `gitlab registery` as long as the the runner of the `gitlab-runner` repository is registered with the running `gitlab-running` instance.
+Well, that sounds complicated, but in essence, we are automating the build and upload of the `gitlab-runner` image with the `gitlab-runner` container itself.

 ## Prerequisites
 In order to run the Gitlab Runner, you first need to install docker.
 Also, in order to use the `make` commands you need to install `make` (usually comes installed in